kieramcc/hello-world/README.md

 # hello-world
 First Repository
-Sunday morning dip into coding.
+A Sunday morning dip into coding.